inducer/lecture-tube/README.md

 ## License

-LectureWeb is licensed to you under the terms of the [MIT license](http://en.m.wikipedia.org/wiki/MIT_License).
+LectureTube is licensed to you under the terms of the [MIT license](http://en.m.wikipedia.org/wiki/MIT_License).

 Copyright (C) 2012 Andreas Klöckner